The Seven Day Solo Meal Planner on Google Sheets.

 - Trackers can display a detailed overview of progress, for easy analysis and clear accountability.

-- Inventory image galleries can display home inventory during shopping.
+- The Inventory Image Gallery can display home inventory during shopping.

-- Ingredient cost fields may be entered to display a running total during shopping, and also to calculate recipe costs on the spending tracker after shopping.
+- Ingredient cost fields may be filled to display a running subtotal during shopping.

 - Notepads & galleries can keep bright ideas from fading away.